 If the sender is not a known source within your Gmail instance and matches the criteria described above, prospects using personal emails may not find the meeting invites unless they mark Chili Piper as a known sender.
 If they don't, they might miss the invites on their respective calendars and, consequently, miss meetings.

-Chili Piper is analyzing and working on some options to mitigate this in the future, but we do have some best practices to share and help on this scenario.
+Chili Piper is analyzing and working on some options to mitigate this in the future, but we do have some best practices to share and help with in this scenario.

 Option 1:

-We recommend adjusting the reminders that you have set up in your meeting types to include language reminding your prospects using personal emails that they have to accept the meeting invitation if they haven’t already.
+Your reminders can be adjusted to include language reminding your prospects using personal emails that they have to accept the meeting invitation if they haven't already.
 Here's an example of a mail reminder that can be sent to your prospects:

 Subject: “Our meeting tomorrow - please make sure the invite shows up in your calendar